Don Whillans: Personality

-Whillans was well regarded for his capacity to deliver a cracking one-liner off the cuff.
-One example which encapsulates his wry humour concerns him encountering a team of—to his mind—poorly equipped Japanese mountaineers attempting the north face of the Eiger.
-"You going up?"
-Whillans asked them.
-"Yes!
-Yes!" came the reply.
-Pause, then Whillans: "You may be going a lot higher than you think."

 Whillans participated in the 1971 International Expedition and 1972 European Everest Expedition, each attempting to climb Mount Everest's southwest face.
 The latter expedition was plagued with personality conflicts and the withdrawal of many climbers.
-While in camp, some other climbers overheard news that England had lost a football match to Germany.
+While in camp, other climbers overheard news that England had lost a football match to Germany.
 "It seems we have beaten you at your national sport", said a German.
 After a pause Whillans replied, "Aye, and we've beaten you at yours...twice."
-Another incident occurred one night in an alpine hut when two climbers were engaged in a whispered conversation disturbing the sleep of other climbers, one of whom was Whillans.
-Eventually he demanded that they shut up; there was a brief pause before one of the youths aggressively refused to be quiet, remarking into the darkness "Who do you think you are?"
-The gruff reply of "Whillans" was followed by complete silence.
-However, Whillans's biographer Jim Perrin suggests many of these stories are myths.
-Whillans liked to emphasise his working class credentials, and on lecture tours, enjoyed telling the story of being stormbound in a tent high in the Himalayas with Dougal Haston who had finished reading The Lord of the Rings and passed him the book.
-Whillans read a few pages and remarked: "I'm not reading that crap, it's full of fooking fairies"!

 Whillans was a heavy drinker, which harmed his career after the expedition to Annapurna and may have contributed to his early death.
 Although he was only 5 ft 4 in tall, he had a reputation as a brawler and stories of his prowess circulated.

 He designed mountaineering equipment, including the "Whillans Harness", once described as designed to safely transport beer-guts to great height, and the "Whillans-box" expedition tent.

 Death

-He died at the age of 52 of a heart attack and was the subject of a biography titled The Villain by the author–climber Jim Perrin in 2005.
+He died at the age of 52 of a heart attack.

 Legacy

 The British Mountaineering Council maintain a climbing hut near the Roaches in memory of Whillans.

+Whillans is the subject of a biography titled The Villain by the author–climber Jim Perrin in 2005.